ibmresilient/resilient-community-apps/app_host_files/convert-integration-to-app.md

 To install the App into AppHost head to Administrator Settings > Apps and click the Install button.
 This will present a modal where you can upload the App package.

-### Upload to AppExchange
-Uploading to the AppExchange should be done with `app_<integration-name>-<version>.zip` this is the file that customers will download and install into their app host

 ### Downloaded newly published app from AppExchange and perform final sanity check
 As a final just incase, once the app is approved for AppX a final check of it by downloading and again installing it could be done.